aws-solutions/aws-centralized-logging/source/resources/README.md

-# AWS Centralized Logging CDK Project
+# Centralized Logging on AWS CDK Project

 The `cdk.json` file tells the CDK Toolkit how to execute your app.